Decimal comma or decimal point?

 1,48 bar (21.46 psi)

 This works quite well in tables, but can be confusing in prose, especially when some of the numbers have no units.
+Aesthetically, including both the decimal comma and decimal point can appear to be confused, even if most engineers will make sense of it.

-The ISO (International Organization for Standardization) and CEN (Comité Européen de Normalisation) both specify that “the decimal sign shall be a comma“, whatever the language, so they would write 3,20 m and 1,48 bar.
-(PDF)
+The ISO (International Organization for Standardization) and CEN (Comité Européen de Normalisation) both specify that “the decimal sign shall be a comma”, whatever the language, so they would write 3,20 m and 1,48 bar.

 American companies in particular, when planning to translate technical documents into European languages, have to choose between a number of options, including whether to convert to metric and, if so, whether to use both systems and in which order, etc. A source text containing “10.5 feet long” might end up in the target text with any of the following: